keptn/lifecycle-toolkit/docs/docs/installation/configuration/argocd.md

 ## Before you begin

-To successfully deply Keptn via ArgoCD, you need to have ArgoCD installed on your cluster.
+To successfully deploy Keptn via ArgoCD, you need to have ArgoCD installed on your cluster.
 You can find the
 [installation instructions](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/)